 Luma Hydration, started by founders BYU student Willy Hogan and Jaden Brodeur ‘20 (BUS), combats bottled water by building the first hydration unit to combine UV-C light (to eradicate bacteria) with optional filtration via activated Carbon (to treat water for other pollutants) coming in 2023.
 Luma is now being advised by the founder of Hydro Flask and has partnered with top manufacturers of water bottles in China, according to a Storied Tech article.

-Learn more about their startup here or at their website here.
+Learn more about their startup by visiting their website here.

 7. onewith